 Facebook groups have a role to play but I have found that finding specialist groups and writing to the administrator asking if it is okay to post something may work better in trying to reach a wider audience.
 I posted a cat picture with no links (obviously copyrighted) into a general cat group and it received nearly 1000 likes, endless comments and I was approached for three potential commissions.

-I was allowed to post a video of my cat art into another specialist cat group which raised some interest in my work.
+A video of my cat art was allowed into another specialist cat group which raised some interest in my work.
 I was also allowed to post a video of my classic motorcycle artwork in a specialist motorcycle group.

 Administering A Group

-I co-administer a Facebook group and that has been very helpful in raising my profile and getting my work seen by more people.
-The group is Trending Art for Home and Interior Decor and I have learned a lot by being involved in it.
-I have learned how to administer a group and what to expect.
-I have also been able to see how other artists promote their work which has been very valuable experience.
+I used to co-administer a Facebook group and that was very helpful in raising my profile and getting my work seen by more people.
+It taught me a great deal about how to run a group and what to expect from group members.
+I have also been able to see how other artists promote their work (or not) which has been very valuable experience.

 I guess it is a question of developing a group strategy that works for you – I know I am still working on it.